hciudad/guides/code.md

     );
     ```

-  - **Block Indentation**: Indent blocks are 4 spaces.
+  - **Indentation**: Indent blocks are 4 spaces.
 Use of the tab key should be translated to this.

     ```php
     if ($istrue) {